Consult the medication dictionary to quickly obtain detailed information

-Smokers tend to postpone the time for action indefinitely.
-There are no lack of reasons to convince oneself that the time isn't right: lack of motivation, stressful time at work, illness, etc. It is true that quitting smoking is a great challenge, but everyone has the ability to succeed!
+Smokers tend to put off the time for action indefinitely.
+There are plenty of reasons to convince oneself that the time isn't right.
+It is true that quitting smoking is a great challenge, but everyone who smokes has the ability to succeed!

-Smoking cessation aids are sold over-the-counter or with a prescription and make quitting smoking easier by reducing cravings and withdrawal symptoms, which significantly increases your chances of success.
-Specialists recommend the use of a smoking cessation aid and estimate that only 1 out of 20 people is successful in quitting smoking permanently without it.
+Smoking cessation aids are medications that make quitting smoking easier by reducing cravings and withdrawal symptoms, which considerably increases your chances of success.
+Specialists recommend their use, as they estimate that only one in twenty people is successful in quitting smoking permanently without it.

-It is important to choose the appropriate smoking cessation aid by taking into account several factors, including your age, lifestyle, health, and medical history.
-As medication experts, pharmacists are well-suited to advise you and help you to make the best choice.
-Among other things, they can then inform you about the conditions of use of the medication, side effects, and the warnings and precautions associated to them.
-With this advice, you will benefit the most from the treatment and increase your chances of success.
+As a medication experts, pharmacists are well-suited to advise you and help you make the best choice.
+Among other things, they can then inform you about how to use the medication, the side effects and the warnings and precautions associated with it.
+Thanks to their advice, you will get the most out of your treatment and increase your chances of success.

 As the name implies, NRTs offer a dose of nicotine to a person in the smoking cessation process other than by the inhalation of cigarette smoke.
 This dose helps to reduce cravings and withdrawal symptoms such as insomnia, nervousness, irritability, difficulty concentrating, etc.

 It's well-known that cravings and withdrawal symptoms are what makes quitting smoking difficult.
-Many people find it hard to manage them because of the discomfort they cause.
-In addition to the use of a smoking cessation aid, the person who quits smoking must employ other means, tips, and solutions.
-Fortunately, there are many!
+Many people find it hard to manage them.

-There are several sources of information at your disposal, such as the internet.
-Find valuable tools online, for instance, iquitnow.qc.ca, which has a wealth of useful information.
-Also, ask former smokers to share their winning strategies with you.
-The more informed you are, the better your chances of obtaining your objective.
+In this regard, several sources of information are available to you, including on the Internet.
+For example, iquitnow.qc.ca has a wealth of very useful information.
+Also, ask ex-smokers to share their winning strategies with you.
+The more informed you are, the better your chances of reaching your goal.

-Having others' support will make things easier and help you to succeed.
+Having the support of others will make things easier and help you to succeed.
 Your parents, friends, and colleagues can be a significant source of motivation and support.
 That said, it is also important to have the support of a healthcare professional throughout the process, such as your pharmacist, whose help and support you will appreciate every step of the way.

-Pharmacists are concerned about their patients' health and will gladly invest time and energy in order to help them.
-The benefit justifies the cost!
-Pharmacists are glad to follow your progress and to encourage you and offer advice.
-If, during this journey, you have questions, concerns, doubts, or you just need a small dose of extra motivation, stop by to speak to them or give them a call!
+Pharmacists care about people’s health and are willing to invest time and energy in order to help them.
+They will be happy to monitor your progress and provide encouragement and advice.
+If, along the way, you have questions, concerns, doubts, or you just need a small dose of extra motivation, drop by or give them a call!

 Your message has been sent.